SEO Glossary

 Click-Through: A click on a hyperlink that leads to another website or page within it.

-Click-Tracking: The use of server-side scripts in order to track the frequency and location of outbound links.
+Click-Tracking: Using server-side scripts to track the frequency and location of outbound links.

-Cloaking: Cloaking is the *art* of delivering different pages of content to particular site visitors or spiders.
+Cloaking: Cloaking is the *art* of delivering different content pages to particular site visitors or spiders.
 These are normally mutually exclusive.
-Like doorway pages, cloaked pages often contain content written by computers for computers in order to gain higher rankings in search engines.
+Like doorway pages, cloaked pages often contain content written by computers for computers to gain higher rankings in search engines.

 Comment Tag: A tag used in HTML to comment on parts of code within a page.
-These are often abused by people who believe them to contain some hidden value in terms of search engine results; these people are however wrong.
-Comment tags can be very helpful when you create code, as it allows you to see what each part is doing.
+These are often abused by people who believe they contain some hidden value in terms of search engine results; these people are, however, wrong.
+Comment tags can be very helpful when you create code, as they allow you to see what each part is doing.
 Comment tags can not be seen until the source code for a page is viewed.

-Counter: A program or script that makes a record of the number of visitors/hits a web page receives.
+Counter: A program or script that records the number of visitors or hits a web page receives.

 CPA: Cost per Action.
 Where you pay for a specified action such as a purchase.

 CPC: Cost per Click.
-A set amount of money is charged when a link is licked on.
-This is often spoken in context with PPC campaigns and Affiliate sites.
+A set amount of money is charged when a link is clicked on.
+This is often used in the context of PPC campaigns and Affiliate sites.

 CPL: Cost per Lead.
-A set amount of money is either charged or paid when leads toward a sale are generated either for a particular product or company.
-This is often spoken about with regard to Affiliate sites.
+A set amount of money is charged or paid when leads toward a sale are generated for a particular product or company.
+This is often discussed about Affiliate sites.

 CPM: Cost per Thousand.
 A set amount of money is charged for displaying 1000 banner impressions to site visitors.

 Crawler: Also known as a spider, a crawler is a piece of software designed to visit different types of documents found online.
 These documents are then stored on a hard drive and indexed.
-Crawlers are often used by search engines to gather data about the website on the internet.
+Search engines often use crawlers to gather data about websites on the Internet.

 CSS: Cascading Style Sheets.
 The first web design language was designed to separate style from content.
-When used in conjunction with XHTML, CSS can produce some really fantastic results in terms of clean website code.
+When used with XHTML, CSS can produce some fantastic results regarding clean website code.

 CTR: Click Through Rate.
 The ratio between the number of impressions an advertisement receives and the number of clicks it gains.
 This is valued in terms of Percentage (%).